 Whisk in the chicken stock, a ½ cup at a time, whisking until smooth and incorporated.

-Season with salt and white pepper. *Start with a ¼ tsp of each.
+Season with salt and white pepper. *Start with a ¼ teaspoon of each.

 Bring the liquid to a boil.
 Once boiling, reduce the heat to low and cook for an additional 10 minutes.
 Remove from the heat and serve immediately.